raul-izquierdo/english/sources/vocabulary/Doing Things/At Work.$.md

     = Do you have what it takes (i)
     = Do you have the required skills for ...?
-    = Do you possess the necessary qualifications to ...? (f) ? : `Are you able to work overtime?` - `I am able to work overtime` ? : `Can you handle the pressure?` - `I can handle the pressure` ? : `Do you have what it takes to be a manager?`
+    = Do you possess the necessary qualifications to ...? (f) ? ¿Puedes trabajar horas extra? -> Puedo trabajar horas extra : `Are you able to work overtime?` -> `I am able to work overtime`
+    ? ¿Puedes manejar la presión? -> Puedo manejar la presión : `Can you handle the pressure?` -> `I can handle the pressure` ? ¿Tienes lo que se necesita para ser gerente? : `Do you have what it takes to be a manager?`

 se necesita/requiere = it takes
-    ? : `It takes time to learn a new language`
-    ? : `It takes effort to succeed`
+    ?
+Se necesita tiempo para aprender un nuevo idioma : `It takes time to learn a new language` ?
+Se necesita esfuerzo para tener éxito : `It takes effort to succeed`

 ## Hiring and Firing

 solicitar/apuntarse para trabajo = apply for ...
-    ? : `I applied for a job at the company`
+    ?
+Solicité un trabajo en la empresa : `I applied for a job at the company`

 un criterio [de selección] = a criterion
-    - El plural es _criteria_ (no _criterions_) `The selection criteria for the job are very strict` ? : `The most importat criterion is the experience`
+    - El plural es _criteria_ (no _criterions_) `The selection criteria for the job are very strict` ?
+El criterio más importante es la experiencia : `The most important criterion is the experience`

 publicado, anunciado = advertised `The job was advertised in the newspaper`

 reclutamiento = recruitment process (buscar y seleccionar)

 recomendar para un trabajo = recommend <sbody> FOR <sthing>
-    ? : `He recommended his friend for the job`
+    ? Él recomendó a su amigo para el trabajo : `He recommended his friend for the job`

 contratar
     = take on (contratar+incorporar)
     = hire (neutro)
-    = employ (f) `
+    = employ (f)
-    ? : `The company took on a new employee`
-    ? : `A manager is taking on a new team member`
-    ? : `He was hired by the company` - `...employed`
+    ?
+La empresa contrató a un nuevo empleado : `The company took on a new employee` ?
+Un gerente está incorporando a un nuevo miembro al equipo : `A manager is taking on a new team member` ?
+Fue contratado/empleado por la empresa : `He was hired/employed by the company`

 conseguir un trabajo = get a job `I got a job at the company`

 tener empleado = employ
-    ? : `The company employs over 100 people`
+    ?
+La empresa emplea a más de 100 personas : `The company employs over 100 people`

 contratación = hiring process
-    ? : `The hiring process is important for the company`
+    ?
+El proceso de contratación es importante para la empresa : `The hiring process is important for the company`

 despedir
     = fire (informal y negativo - mal desempeño)
     = dismiss (formal y neutro)
-    = to make someone redundant (por falta de trabajo) ? : `He was fired from the company`
-    ? : `He was dismissed from the company`
-    ? : `He was made redundant after the company downsized`
+    = to make someone redundant (por falta de trabajo) ?
+Fue despedido de la empresa (hizo algo inapropiado): `He was fired from the company` ?
+Fue despedido de la empresa (neutro): `He was dismissed from the company` ?
+Fue despedido por reducción de plantilla : `He was made redundant after the company downsized`

 despido
     = dismissal `His dismissal was unexpected`